Regulations Dissertation Prizes

-Each year the Praemium Erasmianum Foundation awards a maximum of five Research Prizes for exceptional PhD dissertations completed at Dutch universities.
+Each year the Praemium Erasmianum Foundation awards a maximum of five Dissertation Prizes for exceptional PhD dissertations completed at Dutch universities.
 A prize consists of a sum of € 3,000 and a certificate.

 The prize focuses on the humanities, social sciences and law.
 Among the areas covered are linguistics and literature, archaeology, history, theology, philosophy, political sciences, socio-cultural sciences, psychology and education sciences, law and design.

 Apart from the academic quality of the dissertation, factors taken into consideration include its originality, international significance, style and case-transcending treatment of the subject.
 A ‘cum laude’ distinction is not a prerequisite, as there are no uniform criteria for awarding that distinction.
 The jury lends considerable weight to the importance of the dissertation outside its own discipline.
 Accessibility, a wide impact and readability – also for non-specialists – are important considerations.
-In addition, the Research Prize is intended not only to acknowledge dissertations of outstanding quality but also to encourage promising researchers to continue their scholarly work.
+The dissertation should be well-written and coherent, written by one author.
+In addition, the Dissertation Prize is intended not only to acknowledge dissertations of outstanding quality but also to encourage promising researchers to continue their scholarly work.

-Nominations must be submitted by the dean of the faculty.
-The nomination must be accompanied by a motivation, which may not exceed 500 words, two hard copies of the dissertation, and the completed form.
-In addition, the nomination, the dissertation (PDF) and the completed form must be digitally sent to firstname.lastname@example.org.
+Nominations must be submitted by the Rector of the University.
+The nomination must be accompanied by a motivation letter, which may not exceed 500 words, the dissertation and the completed form.
+This must be digitally sent to firstname.lastname@example.org.

 Nominations that do not comply with the requirements will not be considered.
 Nominations cannot be submitted more than once.